Skip to main content

 How much time does a Threat Hunting job take to complete?

-The time taken to complete a Threat Hunt job depends on multiple variables, such as the Threat Hunt Scan Criteria (number of hashes, number of extensions), resources selected (number of VMs, number of backups, size of the data), and the number of matches against the scan criteria.
+The time taken to complete a Threat Hunt job depends on multiple variables, such as the Threat Hunt Scan Criteria (number of hashes, number of extensions), resources selected (number of resources, number of backups, size of the data), and the number of matches against the scan criteria.
 For a typical clean scenario, the time taken is around 10-15 minutes, but it may be higher in a few corner cases.

 What is the file size limit for scan using file hash scan criteria?